NexiScape/NexiOS/README.md

 The following people deserve special recognition for sharing their research, tweaks, programming skills, test results, and technical support.
-This iso would not exist without them:
-Adam, Amit, Bored, Bunny, Calypto, CatGamer, Cyanide, Danske, Des1de, EverythingTech, Fanta, KGCT, Melody, Nani, Riot, SuperStrikE, Timecard, Tom, Velo, Zusier, the NTLite team, the Revision team, the Server.bat team, and countless more unknown posters on forums and other websites.
+This iso would not exist without them: the NTLite team, and countless more unknown posters on forums and other websites.
 ### Legal Notice
 This project is not affiliated with or endorsed by Microsoft